 The CDC sees signs of a late summer COVID wave

-Yet another summer COVID wave may have started in the U.S., according to the Centers for Disease Control and Prevention.
+Yet another summer COVID-19 wave may have started in the U.S., according to the Centers for Disease Control and Prevention.

-The amount of virus being detected in wastewater, the percentage of people testing positive for the virus, and the number of people seeking care for COVID at emergency rooms all started increasing in early July, Jackson says.
+The amount of coronavirus being detected in wastewater, the percentage of people testing positive for the virus and the number of people seeking care for COVID-19 at emergency rooms all started increasing in early July, Jackson says.

-Hospitalizations jumped 10% to 7,109 for the week ended July 15, from 6,444 the previous week, according to the latest CDC data.
+Hospitalizations jumped 10% to 7,109 for the week ending July 15, from 6,444 the previous week, according to the latest CDC data.

 Rise in cases looks like a jump at the end of ski slope

-But overall, the numbers remain very low — far lower than the last three summers.
+But overall, the numbers remain very low — far lower than in the last three summers.

-Most of the hospitalizations are among are older people.
-And deaths from COVID are still falling — in fact deaths have fallen to the lowest they've been since the CDC started tracking them, Jackson says.
+Most of the hospitalizations are among older people.
+And deaths from COVID-19 are still falling — in fact, deaths have fallen to the lowest they've been since the CDC started tracking them, Jackson says.
 That could change in the coming weeks if hospitalizations keep increasing, but that's not an inevitability, Jackson says.

-So the CDC has no plans to changing recommendations for what most people should do, like encourage widescale masking again.
+So the CDC has no plans to change recommendations for what most people should do, like encourage widescale masking again.

 "For most people, these early signs don't need to mean much," he says.